cztomczak/cefcapi/README.md

 2. Create cefcapi/Release/ directory
 3. Copy cef_binary*/Release/* to cefcapi/Release/
 4. Copy cef_binary*/Resources/* to cefcapi/Release/
-5. On Linux run the "make" command in the root directory
+5. On Linux run "make gtk2" (GTK+ 2 example) or "make gtk3" (GTK+ 3 example) in the root directory.
+   Note that you may need to build CEF with "use_gtk3=true" to link it with GTK+ 3.
 6. On Windows run the "build.bat" script in the root directory